JohnEarnest/Octo/Readme.md

 Octo syntax is in some ways inspired by Forth- a series of whitespace-delimited tokens.
 Labels are defined with `:` followed by a name, and simply using a name by itself will perform a call. `;` terminates subroutines with a return. `#` indicates a single-line comment.
 Numbers can use `0x` or `0b` prefixes to indicate hexadecimal or binary encodings, respectively.
 Whenever numbers are encountered outside a statement they will be compiled as literal bytes.
 Names must always be defined before they can be used- programs are written in "reading" order.
 An entrypoint named `main` must be defined.

+Chip8 has 16 general-purpose 8-bit registers named `v0` to `vF`. `vF` is the "flag" register", and some operations will modify it as a side effect. `i` is the memory index register and is used when reading and writing memory via `load`, `save` and `bcd`, and also provides the address of the graphics data drawn by `sprite`.
+Sprites are drawn by xoring their pixels with the contents of the screen.
+Drawing a sprite sets `vF` to 0, or to 1 if drawing the sprite toggles any pixels which were previously on.

 In the following descriptions, `vx` and `vy` refer to some register name (v0-vF), `l` refers to a (forth-style) identifier and `n` refers to some number.

 Statements